1. About Scottie Go!

 • From you dedicated platform store:

 NOTE: In case of computers with Windows 7 or higher operating system (only Scottie Go!
 Edu or Scottie Go!
-Home application)
+Home application) download the application installation file from:

 To download our game application, you need to have your own account at your respective platform store.